 The importance of features had a similar order to the models developed.
 The most important feature was traffic (AADTT), corresponding to approximately one-third for all models.
 The second position was the pavement structure (SN) for the Decision Tree and XGBoost algorithms.
 However, in Random Forest, there was an inversion with temperature in second place.
 As the Random Forest algorithm gave less importance to structural capacity, greater weight was allocated to climatic factors, mainly precipitation.
 Thus, the XGBoost model, unlike the previous ones, took more into account the structural capacity.
 Based on Table 3, the Random Forest algorithm seems more robust because it better distributes the weights among the various features.
-Finally, the percentages show that the choice of features to train the models was adequate.
+Finally, the percentages show that the choice of features to train the models was appropriate.

-Predictive ability and errors were tested to choose the best model.
-In the error analysis, the indicators used were the R-squared and the RMSE.
-For R-squared, the goal is to get as close as possible to value one, i.e., predicted values would be the same as actual field measurements.
+Predictive ability and errors were tested using R-squared and RMSE (Root Mean Square Error) indicators to determine the best model.
+The ideal R-squared value is as close as possible to one, indicating that predicted values match actual field measurements.
+On the other hand, the RMSE measures the average magnitude of the prediction errors, with a lower value indicating a better model fit.
+Figure 6 illustrates the results and compares the models.
+The vertical axis represents predictive values, while the horizontal axis represents measured values.
+In an ideal model, points would be situated on the diagonal connecting the axes, representing accurate predictions with minimal errors.

-For RMSE, the goal is to have the slightest possible error.
-Figure 6 shows the results and a comparison between the result models.
-Predictive values are indicated on the vertical axis and measured on the horizontal axis.
-Thus, an ideal model would have its points on the diagonal that connects the axes.
-In the first model, the Decision Tree (green), it is seen that some measured values are outside the diagonal.
-The results were good for the Random Forest (blue), with an R-squared of 0.95 and RMSE of 0.12 for the test sample.
-The XGBoost (red) gave the best results, with an R-squared of 0.98 and an RMSE of 0.08 for the test sample.
-This model quickly converged to desirable values in parameter tuning.